-- Submit these pieces of documentation to Cindy Klauder, at Student Support Services. - Student Support Services identifies a potential surrogate parent who has completed mandated training. - The Director of Student Support Services appoints a surrogate parent.
+- Consult your Resource Specialist - Submit these pieces of documentation to Cindy Klauder Student SupportServices. - Student Support Services identifies a potential surrogate parent who has completed mandated training.

+• The Director of Student Support Services appoints a surrogate parent.

 Judicial Decree

 If a judicial decree or order identifies a specific person to act as the parent of a child or to make educational decisions on behalf of a child, then such person or persons shall be determined to be the parent.
 This legal paperwork must be in the possession of the school before allowing anyone other than the parent to act as a parent.